jopa79/Houdini_Pipeline/README.md

 -support for windows and our internal pipeline stucture.

--better implemantion for the *jump.pref*
+-better implementation for the *jump.pref*

 -setup project launcher